MyBord/mybord-client/docs/projectManagement.md

   * create animation when logging out of app where modal pops up and a lock gets locked
   * When you submit an invalid youtube url, you get an error message.
 If you then submit a valid youtube url, that error message goes away, but not until it shows a double rendering / flash.
+  * Google API
+    - edit app registration / app domain to provide link for privacy policy and terms of service

 ### D. Low